 Alongside Patata Bravas, this is also a Tapas that you might find in many bars in Spain.
-Albondigas is a meatball dish that is very similar to other European meatball recipes.
+Albondigas is a fascinating appetizer using meatballs, similar to other European meatball recipes.
 However, Albondigas still has a unique flair that makes it stand out from the crowd.

 The meat Spain uses for its meatballs is a mixture of beef and pork.
 The size of a standard Spanish meatball is smaller compared to an Italian meatball.
 Chefs will pan-fry the meat to create a brown crust.
 It adds a lot of flavor to the meatballs.

 Due to its small size, you will see Albondigas served with a thick tomato sauce.
 Albondigas also go well with Patata Bravas and a glass of red wine.
 So the next time you have a wine meet-up with friends, surprise them with this dish.

 Albondigas is a good snack to go with your drink.

 This dish is an unconventional take on the traditional Spanish dessert Bunuelos, which is fried dough topped with powdered sugar.
 This version, however, breaks the mold by adding a savory flair to the original recipe.